mmu-webdesign/Level4-web-term-1/HTML/html02/08-tables-basics.md

 - Two things to note.

-  + First what is `&nbsp;` ?
+  + First what is `&nbsp;`?
 This is a non-breaking space.
 It simply adds space in our page.
 It's useful here as it ensures this cell has something in it,even if it is only a space.
 Use sparingly.

   + Secondly, this cell is empty so should it be changed to a heading?
 We would say yes, as semantically it is part of the heading.

-### Task 5
+### Task 4

-- Run the page in the browser, and you should see that the headers now look like headers.
+- Looking at `exercise-13.html` in the browser you should see that the headers now look like headers.

 <img src="media/table-th.png" alt="The table headings are now highlighted in the browser">